DIVA-DIA/SkeletonGraph/README.md

 ## Publications
 This implementation of skeleton graphs or keypoint graphs<sup>1</sup> have been use in the following publications:

 * P. Maergner, K. Riesen, R. Ingold, and A. Fischer (Apr.
 2020). **“Signature Verification via Graph-Based Methods”**.
 In: Handbook of Pattern Recognition and Computer Vision.
-Ed. byC.
-H. Chen.
+Ed. by C. H. Chen.
 World Scientific, pp. 305–322.
   [[World Scientific]](https://www.worldscientific.com/doi/10.1142/9789811211072_0016)

 * P. Maergner, N. Howe, K. Riesen, R. Ingold, and A. Fischer (June 2019). **“Graph-Based Offline Signature Verification”**.
 In: arXiv:1906.10401 [cs]. arXiv:1906.10401 [cs].